 - Edible glue optional

 - Sprinkles/glitter optional

 - Blue fondant optional

-Decorate however you like.
+- Decorate however you like.
 I made a thick icing from icing sugar and water and piped snowflake patterns on some of the biscuits.
-For the others, I cut out snowflake shapes from blue fondant and stuck them onto the biscuits with a little water.
+For the others, I cut out snowflake shapes from blue fondant and stuck them onto the biscuits with edible glue.
 I also sprayed on some edible silver glitter